The Ride Down Mt. Morgan: Production

 The play, directed by Michael Blakemore and starring Tom Conti, had its world premiere at London's Wyndham's Theatre, opening on October 23, 1991.

-Seven years later, it received its first New York City staging in a production directed by David Esbjornson, which opened on October 27, 1998 at the Public Theater, where it ran for 40 performances.
+Seven years later, it received its first New York City staging in a production directed by David Esbjornson, which opened on October 27, 1998, at the Public Theater, where it ran for 40 performances.
 The cast included Patrick Stewart, Katy Selverstone, and Frances Conroy, who won the Outer Critics Circle Award for her performance.

 Controversy

-After 23 previews, the Public production opened on April 9, 2000 at Broadway's Ambassador Theatre, where it ran for 121 performances.
+After 23 previews, the Public production opened on April 9, 2000, at Broadway's Ambassador Theatre, where it ran for 121 performances.
 Lukewarm reviews and poor box office convinced the producers (including the Shubert Organization) to post a closing notice and, in memorably impassioned Saturday matinee and evening curtain speeches, Stewart accused them of not being supportive, stating "Arthur Miller and I no longer have confidence in our producers' commitment to promote and publicize this extraordinarily provocative and vastly entertaining play."
 They subsequently took the matter to Actors Equity, which ruled that Stewart had to apologize publicly for his outburst.
-The incident no doubt affected the actor's chances at a Tony Award nomination since, despite critical praise for his performance, he failed to garner one.

-Adaptations

-As of late 2006, a film version directed by Nicole Kassell and produced by and starring Michael Douglas is in development.